 Most of us live with the flawed notion that death is quite far away, when in reality we have no idea when death will present in our lives.

 In hospice time, death sits beside us.
 Sometimes it's a most unwanted companion, but I find that most of the time death has found a place of acceptance in the hospice room.
-Like the relative you know who is going to say something that will stir everyone to debate or argument at the Thanksgiving dinner table, death comes because death is part of the family.
-And sometimes, almost always, death has much to teach.
+And sometimes, actually, almost always, death has much to teach.

 This is true of most things we would prefer to avoid in this life.
 Take a closer look and you will see, nestled in there in the things you tiptoe around and stash in the back of the closet of your life, some of your finest teachers.